 Learning about your child’s chronic condition is never easy.
 However, to be able to help and support your child through it, you need to ensure your own well-being.

 Stay in touch with your friends and family.
 This will create an emotional support structure around you- allowing you to share your experience with your child’s diagnosis.
-If it gets tricky, approach a mental health professional.
-Seek counseling.
+If it gets tricky, approach a mental health professional and seek counseling.

 Remember that there are resources available to help you and your child through their schizophrenia and that you don’t have to be a lone warrior.